Vieux Carré Cocktail

 instructions

-• Add whiskey, cognac, sweet vermouth and Benedictine to an old-fashioned or rocks glass.
-Stir gently.
+• Add whiskey, cognac, sweet vermouth and Benedictine to a mixing glass.
+Add a couple of ice cubes and stir gently.

-• Add a large ice cube.
-Top with Peychaud’s bitters and Angostura bitters.
+• Add a large ice cube to a rocks glass.
+Strain the mixture over the ice.
+Top with a dash of Peychaud’s bitters and Angostura bitters.

-• Garnish with a cocktail cherry and a piece of lemon zest.
+• Garnish with a cocktail cherry and a piece of orange or lemon zest.

 recommended products